Sulles/YOLOL_Simulator/README.md

 ## Current Work In Progress (Planned for 0.1 Release) 93% Complete

 ### GUI (30% complete of 40%)
 It will be possible to create custom 'textures' for all components.
 Need to implement this with setup.
+(0% complete of 100%)

-GUI needs to show all objects in a network as well as their states Need to create instructions screen page
+GUI needs to show all objects in a network as well as their states (70% complete of 100%)

+Need to create instructions screen page (80% complete of 100%)

 ### Integrate transpiled Python code generated from Cylon AST into Simulator through YOLOL Chips (90% complete of 100%)
 Need to link YOLOL external variables to objects in the network and allow user to modify an object's 'external variables' names